dbankmann/pygelda/README.md

 See `help(pygelda.Gelda)` for rudimentary help on the interface.

 pygelda ships with the current version of GELDA v1.1.1, for which the license in `GELDA/LICENSE` applies.
+It is available from https://doi.org/10.1137/S1064827595286347.

 # Installation